How long do septic tanks last?

-Septic tanks can have a life expectancy of 20 to 40 years depending on the situation.
-They have been known to last less than 20 years and more than 40, however if you are in a house that is 20-40 years old, then you may end up having to replace your septic tank in the coming years.
-Here is what you need to know about the lifespan of a septic tank and leach field system.
+Septic tanks can have a life expectancy of 20 to 40 years, depending on the situation.
+They have been known to last less than 20 years and more than 40; however, if you are in a house that is 20-40 years old, then you may end up having to replace your septic tank in the coming years.
+Here is what you need to know about the average lifespan of a septic tank and leach field system.

 The lifespan of a septic tank system can have a pretty wide range.
 There are a variety of reasons why your tank can need replacing.
 The tank could have cracked from the ground shifting or driving large machinery on top of it or the leach field.
-While the EPA states that the lifespan of a septic tank is 20 years, you may find yours needs to be replaced sooner depending on the circumstances.
+While the EPA states that the lifespan of a septic tank is 20 years, you may find that your tank needs to be replaced sooner, depending on the circumstances.

 The type of tank material can also be a reason for your tank needing to be replaced.
 Concrete septic tanks will naturally corrode and wear down over time.
 Plastic septic tanks, much like holding tanks, can crack, and steel septic tanks can rust.

-No septic tank is 100% perfect and depending on your year long weather conditions you may live in a climate that is harsher on your septic tank and drain field.
+No septic tank is 100% perfect, and depending on your year-long weather conditions, you may live in a climate that is harsher on your septic system and drain field.

 How to tell if your septic tank needs to be replaced

-If you are starting to have septic tank problems and you are in an older house you may be at the point where you need to get a new septic tank.
+If you are starting to have septic tank problems and you are in an older house, you may be at the point where you need to get a new tank.
 Here are some signs to look out for when it comes to replacing your septic tank.

-- Septic tank alarm goes off.
-This one is an urgent call and you need to deal with it immediately.
-This means that there is something wrong in the tank and the level of waste in the tank has built up to an unsafe level.
+- The Septic tank alarm goes off.
+This one is an urgent call, and you need to deal with it immediately.
+This means that there is something wrong in the tank, and the level of waste in the tank has built up to an unsafe level.